 Dataverse is a fantastic cloud-based database will all features you will expect from a hosted database system including, relational data model, business rules, advanced security, backup/restore and full Application Lifestyle Management (ALM).
 Dataverse is not licensed independently but comes bundled with Power Apps, Power Automate or Power Virtual Agents with default capacity based on the plan selected.

 Once licensed for Power Apps, your tenant will receive a based capacity (5GB or 10GB) and then each user license will incrementally increase the based capacity.

 Additional capacity for Dataverse may be needed and can be purchased in increments of 1GB at $30/GB/Month of incremental space.

-I am a big fan of the Microsoft Power Platform.
-Over the past few years, I have helped countless organizations leverage this platform’s power to deliver rapid and innovative applications that drive better business outcomes.
-To ensure that you aren’t surprised, I recommend that you first gain a deep understanding of your needs and business objectives before jumping and building your applications – this may save you some surprises at the end that may drive up the cost.
+At Withum, we are big fans of the Microsoft Power Platform.
+Over the past few years, we have helped countless organizations leverage this platform’s power to deliver rapid and innovative applications that drive better business outcomes.
+To ensure that you aren’t surprised, we recommend that you first gain a deep understanding of your needs and business objectives before jumping and building your applications – this may save you some surprises at the end that may drive up the cost.

 If you are ready to get started, please contact the team to set up a complimentary consultation to discuss your licensing scenarios and maximize the Power Platform’s impact on your business!